pirate/Cpp-Data-Structures/README.md

 ### Info:

-This are my homework submissions for my senior year compsci class (CS163) at Sunset High School.
+These are my homework submissions for my senior year compsci class (CS163) at Sunset High School.

 Included in the Experiments folder are some of my personal experiments into more advanced C++ techniques, such as runtime arbitrary assembly execution, and travelling salesman solver algorithms.